Floquet conformal field theories with generally deformed Hamiltonians: Quantum quenches with general deformation

 \section{Quantum quenches with general deformation}

 Our discussion in the main text can be straightforwardly applied to the quantum quench problem, with the quenched Hamiltonian in the form of \eqref{HV}

 In the quantum quench, for simplicity, we choose the initial state as the ground state of a homogeneous CFT with $v(x)=\bar{v}(x)=1$ in the above Hamiltonian.
-Then at $t=0$, we quench the Hamiltonian to the non-homogeneous one with smooth $(v(x), \bar{v}(x))$, and evolve the system in time.
-For simplicity of discussion, we only deform the chiral part of Hamiltonian and keep $\bar{v}(x)=1$.
+Then at $t=0$, we quench the Hamiltonian to the non-homogeneous one with smooth $(v(x), \bar{v}(x))$, and evolve the system in time. \footnote{For related discussions on quantum quenches with inhomogeneous Hamiltonians, one can also refer to, e.g., Refs.\cite{Dubail_2017,Langmann_2019,moosavi2019inhomogeneous}.} For simplicity of discussion, we only deform the chiral part of Hamiltonian and keep $\bar{v}(x)=1$.

 The quench dynamics depends on whether there are zeros in the deformation function $v(x)$.
 If there are no zeros, then every physical observable will be a periodic function of time, with the period $T=L_{\text{eff}}=\int_0^L\frac{dx}{v(x)}$, which is the effective length of the total system after deformation.
 That means the entanglement entropy will oscillate in time.
 If there are zeros in $v(x)$, the entanglement entropy will in general grow in time.
 As shown in \eqref{Vx_quench} is an example of the profile $v(x)$.
 In our convention, the chiral operators move right for $v(x)>0$ and move left for $v(x)<0$.
 Then one can find that the zeros of $v(x)$ correspond to the stable ($\bullet$) and unstable ($\circ$) fixed points in the operator evolution \be \ee